-Welcome to the official website of the Kilmarnock Station Railway Heritage Trust, formed in 2014 to bring a number of redundant railway offices into community use.
+Kilmarnock Station Railway Heritage Trust was formed in 2014 to bring a number of redundant railway offices into community use.

 The first phase of the £0.5 million project was completed in August 2015.
 The bright modern facilities offer office space and meeting rooms used by a range of local groups, as well as a gift shop, book shop and coffee shop.
-These all offer employment and training opportunities for people with addiction and mental health issues, individuals affected by loneliness and isolation, as well as providing rehabilitation opportunities for ex-offenders.
+These all offer volunteering and training opportunities for people with addiction and mental health issues, individuals affected by loneliness and isolation, as well as providing rehabilitation opportunities for ex-offenders.

 Other renovated rooms house the Glasgow & South Western Railway Association archives and the Active Travel Hub.

-As a result of this inspiring project, Kilmarnock Station, aside from being a busy railway station, has also become something of a ‘community village' or 'hub’ and an important asset for a wide range of community groups.
+As a result of this inspiring project, Kilmarnock Station, aside from being a busy railway station, has become known as a ‘community village' and an important asset for a wide range of community groups.

-The KSRHT facilities host art exhibitions, creative classes, music therapy, tai chi and yoga and even charity comedy nights.
-In 2015, the Trust won the SURF Awards for Regeneration and was shortlisted for the EPIC Awards for Creative Arts
+The KSRHT facilities host everything from art exhibitions and creative classes, to tai-chi and yoga and even charity comedy nights.
+In 2015, the Trust won the SURF Awards for Regeneration and was shortlisted for the EPIC Awards for Creative Arts.